 In the United States, the average cost of divorce for each party is $19,600 if the case goes to trial and $14,500 of the case is settled before.
 According to the US Census Bureau, the median household income in the US in 2016 was about $55,800 (http://www.deptofnumbers.com/income/us/).
+These are nationwide averages.
+Specific costs on any individual case vary significantly depending on the circumstances.
 Based on these figures, a couple will spend more than half of their annual income just on their divorce.
 We get it.
 Sometimes the cost of staying in a marriage is far greater.
 But there are ways to navigate the divorce that leave you with both more money and sanity in the long run.

 Protecting yourself, your children and your assets, and declaring War on your spouse are entirely different creatures.
 We understand that there are times when ending a marriage is the only way to ensure the safety of children and a quality future for yourself and your family.
 A spouse that is hellbent on destroying your peace of mind should clearly not be permitted to do so.
 In such a case, it is important that your attorney employ the law to the fullest extent possible to ensure that you are protected from undue suffering.

 On the other side, a need to be right at all cost, unwillingness to compromise and seeking vengeance and self-satisfaction are extremely expensive choices that frequently make that $19,600 divorce turn into $40,000 plus.

 It is quite possible that there are attorneys in practice who enjoy fighting for the sake of fighting.
 There may be attorneys who will do almost anything you ask them to provide you paid up front.
 Both probably make a lot of money and are probably very good at what they do.
 But the truth is, that the actual best interest of the client almost never enters the picture for these two types of attorneys.